BaderLab/openPIP/Docker OpenPIP package/README.md

-# compose_PIP : INSTALLATION GUIDE FOR OPEN-PIP
+# INSTALLATION GUIDE FOR OPEN-PIP : composePIP
 ## Packager for openPIP

 Required and tested on: *@ Docker version 20.10.7 and docker-compose version 1.29.2*